srkt/Photon-Flow/readme.md

+# Photon-Flow

+Photon-Flow is a web-based ETL tool built to make data preparation simple and super fast.

+The project is moving beyond a single Excel utility into a broader extraction, transformation, and loading workflow.
+The current working step is the Excel Transformer module, which handles browser-based Excel and CSV reshaping.

+## Excel Transformer

+### Current ETL Step

-# Excel Transformer
+Excel Transformer is the first transformation step in Photon-Flow.

-Excel Transformer is a self-contained browser tool for reshaping Excel and CSV files.
 It can map columns, filter rows, pivot, unpivot, aggregate, preview results, export output files, and save reusable transformation configs.

+The Excel Transformer interface should be treated as a focused step inside the larger Photon-Flow workflow.
+Where possible, its sections should be minimizable so users can collapse completed areas and see only the active steps, similar to an accordion.

 The app runs from one file: `excel-transformer.html`.